Tips for Prolonging the Life of Your Garbage Disposal

 Need your garbage disposal fixed?
 Call a Kansas City plumber!

-If you have run into problems with your garbage disposal, call a qualified Kansas City plumber from A-1 Sewer & Septic Service Inc. We gladly offer same-day and weekend service at no extra charge!
+If you have run into problems with your garbage disposal, call a qualified Kansas City plumber from A-1 Sewer & Septic Service Inc. We can gladly offer same-day and weekend service!